-- Addressed transferability of courses and packaged pathways through alignment work with CSU Bakersfield; held ongoing coordination meetings with faculty across the two colleges to address issues of misalignment - Developed sequenced pathway program maps for transfer programs in partnership with CSU Bakersfield - Published pathway maps in the web-based Program Pathways Mapper Tool, a visual display of pathway curriculum that will be utilized in spring 2018 high school matriculation efforts to augment educational planning efforts - Utilized outcomes data to enhance Program Pathways Mapper with job outlook and salary information in a true visual integration of student affairs and instructional outcomes
+- Addressed transferability of courses and packaged pathways through high-touch alignment work with CSU Bakersfield; held ongoing coordination meetings with faculty across the two colleges to address issues of mal-alignment - Developed sequenced pathway program maps for transfer programs in partnership with CSU Bakersfield - Published pathway maps in the web-based Pathways Program Mapper Tool, a visual display of pathway curriculum that will be utilized in spring 2018 high school matriculation efforts to augment educational planning efforts - Utilized outcomes data to enhance Pathways Program Mapper with job outlook and salary information in a true visual integration of student affairs and instructional outcomes

-The Program Pathways Mapper Tool is currently live and may be viewed at https://programmap.bakersfieldcollege.edu/academics.
+The Pathways Program Mapper Tool is currently under development and may be viewed at https://bakersfieldcollege.content.programmapper.ws.
+Users may log in using username: review; Password: review.